Vitality - Resident enjoying a class of yoga

 To calculate your exit entitlement when leaving the village one would have to use the purchase price less the exit fee.*

-Please note, the DMF is a little different for our freehold (strata title) villages in Sydney, New South Wales and in Logan, Queensland.
-It is also a little different for our development The Verge at Burleigh on the Gold Coast.
+Please note, the management fee is a little different for our freehold (strata title) villages in Sydney, New South Wales and in Logan, Queensland

 Our residents tell us that choosing to move into a retirement village is about far more than bricks and mortar.
 In reality, it’s an investment in you.
 You’ll be moving into a friendly community filled with people at the same stage of life, and you’ll have access to a range of amenities.